-I wondered this same question: Why do people in seemingly happy relationships have the need to go outside for some extracurricular activity?
+I wondered this same question: Why do people in seemingly happy relationships need to go outside for some extracurricular activity?
 I’ve personally been approached with this question several times, and frankly, I didn’t have an answer.
-Luckily, I do have Cathy Chambliss as my go-to therapist for all puzzling relationship related questions.
+Luckily, I do have Cathy Chambliss as my go-to therapist for all puzzling relationship-related questions.

 EML: Why Do People Cheat in “Happy” Marriages?

 Cathy: Just because someone is happy in their marriage, does not mean they can get every need met from their partner.
 For example, if one spouse is an intellect and loves learning or reading, and the other has no interest in these things, one spouse may look to other people in their life for that connection.
 It does not mean they are unhappy with their spouse, but they realize their partner cannot meet that specific need.
 However, if you happen to be interacting with the opposite sex in order to have certain needs met, you may start to develop feelings for that friend.
 If you do not have very clear boundaries with the opposite sex when interacting with them, you may start to develop an attraction towards them.

 I have heard many men in my practice, who have cheated, say they never stopped loving their wives.
 I have learned from listening to these men, that they can indeed love more than one person at a time.
 Ultimately, it is very important to have very clear boundaries with the opposite sex when interacting with them, so you can stay away from crossing the line into infidelity.

 Unmet needs cause immense issues where infidelity is concerned.
-The key is to address the topic honestly, openly, and as soon as possible.
-It may be hurtful to one partner or the other, but if the “need” is communicated effectively, the hurt can turn itself around into a positive result.
-If not, that’s an opportune time to bring in a reliable professional third-party to hear you out and find a workable resolution.
+The key is; address the topic honestly, openly, and as soon as possible.
+It may be hurtful, but if the “need” is communicated effectively, the hurt can turn itself around into a positive result.
+If not, it’s time to bring in a reliable, professional third-party to hear you out and find a workable resolution.